Master's Programme (120 credits) in Digital Service Innovation

 Opportunities for further studies

-After completing the programme, you are qualified to apply for doctoral and PhD studies, for example in the University's own third cycle courses.
+After the programme, you are qualified to apply for doctoral and PhD studies, for example in the University's own third cycle courses.

 Our Master's programme in Digital Service Innovation prepares you to work on the design of smart sustainable digital services, qualified tasks in the IT sector and qualified investigative and development work.
 Perhaps you will choose a career as a service designer in Sweden or abroad, or perhaps you prefer a research career.